 The Law School does not use or disclose class rank except for limited purposes, such as determination of specific academic awards.

 C. COMPLAINT POLICY

 The Law School is committed to addressing student concerns that directly implicate its program of legal education and its compliance with the ABA’s accreditation standards.
 In accordance with the University’s Student Academic Grievance Policy, any student who believes that an academic decision (as defined by that policy) violates the University’s or Law School’s academic policies may either consult with the vice dean or file an academic grievance with the vice dean.
 Any student who is concerned about the Law School’s compliance with the ABA’s accreditation standards may submit a signed, written statement explaining the concern and identifying the relevant ABA standard(s) to the assistant dean for student affairs.
 The assistant dean will work with a review committee consisting of the vice dean, the senior associate dean for administration, and other Law School personnel, as appropriate, to address the concern within a reasonable period of time.
 The assistant dean will notify the student in writing about the review committee’s resolution of the concern.
 A copy of all such concerns and their resolutions will be kept in the dean’s office until the next ABA accreditation visit.

-While enrolled in the Law School, no student may be enrolled simultaneously in academic courses, as part of a degree program or otherwise, at another institution without prior approval by the Curriculum Committee.
-Exception: Students enrolled in external dual-degree programs do not need Curriculum Committee approval.
+While enrolled in the Law School, no student may be enrolled concurrently in academic courses, as part of a degree program or otherwise, at another institution without prior approval by the Curriculum Committee.
+Exception: Students enrolled in external collaborative programs do not need Curriculum Committee approval.